amtega/ansible_role_docker_presets/README.md

 - docker_presets_add_attributes: adds attributes to a set of presets
 - docker_presets_randomize_names: randomize the name attribute in a set of presets
+- docker_presets_repeat filter: repeat a preset a number of times

 ## Dependencies